-1.3.13 As stated in paragraph 1.3.12 above, expenses incurred by a political party on behalf of a candidate are not regarded as a donation to the candidate [Section 22(2)(b)(vi)].
-A political party is defined in the Act as a party registered in the Register of Political Parties (in accordance with section 25 of the Electoral Act 1992) as a party organised to contest a Dáil or European election or both such elections..
-If an organisation is not registered in the Register of Political Parties as a party organised to contest a Dáil or European election as a party organised to contest a Dáil or European election as a party organised to contest a Dáil or European election it is not regarded as a political party for the purposes of the Act.,

-Similarly a "European political party" which is not registered as a political party in this jurisdiction is not regarded as a political party for the purposes of the Act.
-Any expenses incurred by a "European political party" on a candidate's behalf may be regarded as a donation to the candidate.
-In each case the donations are subject to disclosure limits and to the rules regarding prohibited donations (see 1.4 below).
+1.3.14 As stated in paragraph 1.3.13 above, expenses incurred by a political party on behalf of a candidate are not regarded as a donation to the candidate [Section 22(2)(b)(vi)].
+Only expenses incurred by a registered political party are not regarded as a donation to a candidate.
+If an organisation is not registered in the Register of Political Parties as a party organised to contest a Dáil or European election, it is not regarded as a political party for the purposes of the Act.
+In that regard, therefore, expenses incurred by "third parties" for a candidate are regarded as donations to the candidate and are subject to disclosure limits and to the rules regarding prohibited donations (see paragraph 1.5 below).